tiannanana/dookbook-doc-webfrontend/en/link_element.md

       type="font/woff2" crossorigin="anonymous">
 ```

-A `rel` value of `preload` indicates that the browser should preload this resource (see
+A `rel` value of `preload` indicates that the browser should preload this resource, with the `as`
-Preloading content with rel="preload" for more details), with the `as` attribute indicating
+attribute indicating the specific class of content being fetched.
-the specific class of content being fetched.
 The `crossorigin` attribute indicates whether the
 resource should be fetched with a CORS request.

 Other Usage Notes:

 - A `<link>` element can occur either in the [`<head>`](/en/webfrontend/<head>) or
-[`<body>`](/en/webfrontend/<body>) element, depending on whether it has a link type that is body-ok.
+[`<body>`](/en/webfrontend/<body>) element, depending on whether it has a link type that is `body-ok`.
-For example, the stylesheet link type is body-ok, and therefore `<link rel="stylesheet">` is
+For example, the stylesheet link type is `body-ok`, and therefore `<link rel="stylesheet">` is
 permitted in the body.
 However, this isn't a good practice to follow; it makes more sense to separate
 your `<link>` elements from your body content, putting them in the [`<head>`](/en/webfrontend/<head>).
 - When using `<link>` to establish a favicon for a site, and your site uses a Content Security
 Policy (CSP) to enhance its security, the policy applies to the favicon.
 If you encounter problems
-with the favicon not loading, verify that the Content-Security-Policy header's img-src directive is
+with the favicon not loading, verify that the `Content-Security-Policy` header's `img-src` directive
-not preventing access to it.
+is not preventing access to it.
 - The HTML and XHTML specifications define event handlers for the `<link>` element, but
 it is unclear how they would be used.
 - Under XHTML 1.0, empty elements such as `<link>` require a trailing slash: `<link/>`.
-- WebTV supports the use of the value next for rel to preload the next page in a document series.
+- WebTV supports the use of the value `next` for `rel` to preload the next page in a document series.

 ## Attributes